CyrilFind/formation-android/0 - OOP.md

 * Interface segregation: Prefer several specific interfaces to a general one
 * Dependency inversion: Depend upon abstractions, not concretions

+## Other Principles

+* DRY: Don't Repeat Yourself
+* YAGNI: You Are Not Gonna Need It
+* KISS: Keep it simple, stupid
+* SSOT: Single source of truth

 ## Going Further

 * Design Patterns (Singleton, Factory, ...)